soramitsu/iroha2-perf/README.md

 ### Iroha2-performance

+If you need help and my manual didn’t assist you, you can reach out to

+**Michael Timofeev - Performance engineer**\
+**Ramil Mustafin - DevOps engineer**

+But let’s respect each other's work time.
+Please read all the README.md files carefully.
+I’ve tried to describe everything as thoroughly as possible.

 This project is designed to perform load testing using Gatling and includes utilities for generating essential test data.
 Java 17, Maven, and the Maven Wrapper for consistent environment setup and execution.